 What ultimately separates Fortnite from similar games is a challenging but rewarding building system that adds depth and complexity to the standard run-and-gun gameplay.
 And with Fortnite's lighthearted aesthetic, silly dancing and funny video clips, this title never takes itself too seriously, which is an appealing quality for people who just want an escape.
 It easily ranks among the best PC games.

 Rocket League is soccer, if each player was replaced with a rocket-powered car.
 It's as if a team of 8-year-olds designed a sport, but Psyonix ran with the concept and produced one of the best PC games ever.

-Although it's a few years old, Rocket League has benefited from frequent updates that added new maps and cars.
-What's more, a cross-play feature means you can compete with opponents over different platforms.
+Although it's a few years old, Rocket League has benefited from frequent updates that added new maps, modes and cars.
+Psyonix has done crossovers with Halo, Rick and Morty, Batman and even The Fast and the Furious franchise.
+What's more, a cross-play feature means you can compete with opponents over different platforms, including Xbox One, PlayStation 4 and Nintendo Switch.
+It was also one of the few PC games on macOS and Linux (Psyonix recently ended support for these however).
 Whether you're playing online or hosting local party games with friends, Rocket League belongs in your gaming library.

 — Marshall Lemon